Adalah (legal center): International advocacy

 Adalah's international advocacy work focuses on United Nations human rights bodies, European Union bodies, embassies/foreign diplomats based in Israel, and cooperating with international human rights organizations and networks.

-Adalah has conducted regular interventions to UN Committees in its reviews of Israel's compliance with human rights conventions.
+Adalah has conducted regular interventions to UN committees in its reviews of Israel's compliance with human rights conventions.

 Adalah and its partners played a leading role in the passing of a European Parliament Resolution on 5 July 2012 condemning Israel's practice of forced displacement against Palestinian Arabs in the Occupied Territory (West Bank and East Jerusalem) and in the Naqab (Negev) in Israel.

 October 2000 events and the Or Commission

 In October 2000, Israeli security forces used live ammunition and rubber-coated bullets against Palestinian Arab citizens at demonstrations, killing 13 people.
 A Commission of Inquiry was established and Adalah represented the family members of the 13 Palestinian citizens of Israel killed by the police, and the Arab political leaders who received warnings from the commission.

-The Or Commission found that there was no justification whatsoever for the excessive use of lethal forced that caused the deaths of 13 Palestinian citizens of Israel.
-It found that in October 2000 snipers were used to disperse demonstrations for the first time since 1948, and that this sniper fire, which led to the death and injury of citizens, was illegal and certainly not grounded in the internal regulations of the police governing the use of live fire.
-Similarly, the Or Commission determined that the firing of rubber-coated steel bullets, which produced fatal results, was also contrary to the internal police.
+The Or Commission found that there was no justification for the excessive use of lethal force that caused the 13 deaths.
+It found that in October 2000 snipers were used to disperse demonstrations for the first time since 1948, and that this sniper fire, which led to the death and injury of citizens, was illegal and not grounded in the internal regulations of the police governing the use of live fire.
+Similarly, the Or Commission determined that the firing of rubber-coated steel bullets, which produced fatal results, was also contrary to internal police regulations.

 Unrecognized Arab Bedouin villages

 By the 1990s, there were about 45 Arab Bedouin villages in the Naqab (Negev) that were not officially recognized by the state, even though many of these villages had existed before the state's establishment or residents were moved there by the state itself during the 1950s.
-Because of their "unrecognized" status, these villages do not receive basic services such as water, healthcare, schools, safe roads and others.
+Because of their "unrecognized" status, these villages do not receive basic services such as water, healthcare, schools, or safe roads.

 In December 1997, Adalah represented 12 of the largest unrecognized villages in the Negev "in a demand for the establishment of basic medical clinics", where mothers and children seeking treatment had to travel long distances with no public transportation in order to access a health facility.
-The Bedouin villages in the Naqab have the highest rate of infant mortality in the country as well as the lowest level of immunization.
+The Bedouin villages in the Naqab have the country's highest rate of infant mortality and the lowest level of immunization.

-By the mid-2000s ten of the 45 villages were accepted by the state as being "in the process of recognition".
-However, the state has not provided full services entailed by that recognition and Adalah continues to pressure the government to fulfill its commitments to these villages.
+By the mid-2000s ten of the 45 villages were accepted by the state as "in the process of recognition".
+But the state has not provided full services entailed by that recognition and Adalah continues to pressure the government to fulfill its commitments to the villages.